Seafarer certification in Nigeria meets STCW- guided global standard – Capt. Olopoenia

 Olopoenia sheds light on what it takes for a country to qualify to be on the IMO White List as qualified to train and give certification to seafarers, and Nigeria is on that list.

-He assures anyone doubt that a seafarers’ CoC must be earned and there cannot be cutting of corners as such act can jeopardise safety at sea; a situation nobody ever wants to experience.
+He assures anyone in doubt that a seafarers’ CoC must be earned and there cannot be cutting of corners as such act can jeopardise safety at sea; a situation nobody ever wants to experience.

 What are the concerns about the seafarers’ CoC issued in Nigeria?